SurgeCLI/Surge/README.md

 ```

 ### Set Up a Virtual Environment
-If you prefer using a virtual environment to run the necessary dependencies, type in the following in your terminal:
+If you prefer using a virtual environment to run the necessary dependencies, enter the following in your terminal with Python 3.12 or above:

 ```
 python -m venv venv